-- Loans that were removed from the balance sheet, as reported on the Resident Offices Return, as part of securitisation but which your credit institution continues to service should be reported in part 3 of the MSC; or - Loans securitised but not derecognised from the balance sheet, as reported on the Resident Offices return, should be recorded in part 4 of the MSC; or - If neither of the two requirements above are met, then no information on the outstanding amounts is required.
+- Loans that were removed from the balance sheet (derecognised), as reported on the Resident Offices Return, as part of securitisation but, which your credit institution continues to service should be reported in part 3 of the MSC; - Loans that continue to be serviced in a securitisation, irrespective of whether the serviced loans have been derecognised from the balance sheet should be reported in part 4 of the MSC;

+or

+- Loans securitised but not derecognised from the balance sheet, as reported on the Resident Offices return, should be recorded in part 5 of the MSC; - or - If none of the requirements above are met then, no information on the outstanding amounts is required.
 This would include loans transferred in a transaction other than a securitisation.

 Where data on outstanding amounts of loans securitised are required, a sectoral breakdown is required by the loan counterparty for both Irish and OMUMS residents.
 No breakdown by sector is required for loans granted to rest of worlds residents.
+Further breakdown by original maturity is required for loans to non-financial corporations.

-Part 3.
-Outstanding amounts of loans serviced in a securitisation
+3. Outstanding amounts of loans serviced in a securitisation and derecognised